Air Regulatory Compliance Assistance

 Various TCEQ documents refer to the TCEQ Sampling Procedures Manual, which currently is an internal document.
 However, there are some portions our customers need readily accessible, and are ready for use:

-Chapter 2 [PDF] provides information cited by 30 TAC Chapter 116, §116.111(a)(2)(B): "The proposed facility will have provisions for measuring the emission of significant air contaminants as determined by the executive director.
+Guidelines for Stack Sampling Facilities (PDF) (Formerly Chapter 2 of the Texas Commission on Environmental Quality Sampling Procedures Manual), provides guidance information cited by 30 TAC Chapter 116, §116.111(a)(2)(B): "The proposed facility will have provisions for measuring the emission of significant air contaminants as determined by the executive director.
 This may include the installation of sampling ports on exhaust stacks and construction of sampling platforms ..."